Straightness training consists of 6 keys that allow the horse to develop symmetrically in body and limbs.

 |Key 1: Lateral bending

 The first step of straightness training is lateral bending of the horse.
-With lateral bending, we mean the equal lateral bending of the spine.
+With lateral bending, we mean the equal lateral bending of the body.
 By stretching short muscles and contracting long, weak muscles, the horse can bend laterally to both sides..

 |Key 2: Forward-down